 Private healthcare in Romania

 Private healthcare is an ever-expanding industry in Romania.
 Private hospitals are the best option for expats looking for world-class healthcare in Romania, while private clinics are a good option for less serious conditions.
-Private medical facilities are usually restricted to urban areas and staff are typically well-trained and can usually speak English.
+Private medical facilities are usually restricted to urban areas, and staff are typically well-trained and can generally speak English.

 Patients at private hospitals are usually expected to pay for medical services in cash and then claim back from their health insurance company afterwards.